 An employer is not permitted to pay in lieu of the statutory minimum holiday entitlement unless the worker is leaving the organisation.

-For example, a part time worker who works three full days per week, will be entitled to take a three- fifths proportion of the 5.6weeks holiday.
+For example, a part-time worker who works three full days per week will be entitled to take a three- fifths proportion of the 5.6 weeks of holiday.

 What this means is that he or she will be entitled to 16.8 days paid holiday per year.

-Part time workers are protected from being treated less favorably than a full time counterpart.
-Any less favourable treatment could result in them pursuing a claim in the Employment Tribunal.
+Part-time workers are protected from being treated less favourably than a full-time counterpart.
+Any less favourable treatment could result in them pursuing a claim in the employment tribunal.